iMonkey0222/WipeHero-Capstone-ML/Outlier Detection with SGAN - Xiaoyang Wang/README.md

 on it.

 ### Implementation Description
-- First preprocessing the data and augmenting data
+- First preprocessing the data and augmenting data (here only considering category: **outside front**)
 - Train and test SGAN model with 1000 labelled data (800 for train, 200 for test)
 - Generative resultes and Prediction Test results